Day of the Dead in Latin America: Customs and Traditions

 (If you’d like the information in this post in a lesson format for your Spanish classroom, I have a related Google Slides product in simple Spanish, with information, pictures, and links embedded right into the presentation.
 It includes some worksheets for students to take notes and record key phrases/information.
 Grab it for $3!)

-Mexico is the birthplace of Día de los Muertos, which grew out of both indigenous practices (from Aztec and Maya culture, among others) and Catholic traditions.
-It’s where you’ll see lavish parades and painted faces in the forms of skeletons.
+Mexico is most famous for Día de los Muertos, which grew out of both indigenous practices (from Aztec and Maya culture, among others) and Catholic traditions.
+It’s where you’ll see lavish parades and the classic Catrinas and painted faces in the forms of skeletons.

 People commonly visit the cemeteries for Day of the Dead, decorate the tombs, and also create altars in their homes in memory of the those who have passed on– and also welcome them back, on the 1st and 2nd of November.
 When you see pictures of these altars, they are typically from Mexican homes are decorated with papel picado, marigolds, crosses, photos, candles, incense, and favorite foods and objects from their loved ones.

 For more information in Spanish, read Día de los Muertos en México.